Preparing the database¶

 CD -- 1:n -- Track -- n:1 -- Song.

-Not all combinations of relationship type and its technical persistence are sane.
+Not all combinations of relationship types and their technical persistence are sane.
 Table 6-2 lists all combinations that are y possible and useful, (y) technically possible but rarely sensible, no either technically impossible or not supported.

 Thus, every type of relationship has its own recommended form of persistence that will be explained subsequently.
 In case of a 1:1-relationship the UID of the child object will be saved in the Foreign Key field of the parent object: